Alan Rosenberg

-Alan Rosenberg (born October 4, 1950) is an American actor who portrayed the character Eli Levinson in both the series Civil Wars and the popular L.A.
+Alan Rosenberg (born October 4, 1950) is an American actor who portrayed the character Eli Levinson in both Civil Wars and L.A.
 Law.
 From 2005 to 2009, Rosenberg was president of the Screen Actors Guild, the principal motion picture industry on-screen performers' union.

-Early life and education
+Early life, family and education

-Rosenberg was born on October 4, 1950 and raised in Passaic, New Jersey.
-He was raised in Conservative Judaism.
+Rosenberg was born on October 4, 1950, and raised in Passaic, New Jersey, in a Conservative Judaism household.
 Rosenberg's late brother, Mark, was a political activist in the 1960s, later a film producer.
 Their first cousin, also from Passaic, is musician/songwriter Donald Fagen, co-founder of the group Steely Dan.

-Rosenberg's parents gave him money to apply to graduate school.
-Rosenberg said that upon graduating in 1972 from Case Western Reserve University, he found another passion, poker, and subsequently gambled away most of the money his parents sent him, leaving him only able to afford one application, to the Yale School of Drama.
-Rosenberg dropped out halfway through his second year at Yale.
+Rosenberg attended Case Western Reserve University in Cleveland, Ohio.
+His parents gave him money to apply to graduate school, but he has stated that upon graduation in 1972, he found another passion, poker, and subsequently gambled away most of the money his parents sent him, leaving him only able to afford one application — to Yale School of Drama.
+However, he dropped out halfway through his second year.
 His "greatest influence and best friend" while there was classmate Meryl Streep.

 Career

 In 1979, Rosenberg appeared in the movie The Wanderers, as Turkey.
-He is also well known for his character Ira Woodbine in the sitcom Cybill.
-More recently, he was seen in the legal drama The Guardian as Alvin Masterson.

-Rosenberg supplied the voice of the bounty hunter Boba Fett on NPR's adaptation of The Empire Strikes Back.
+He supplied the voice of the bounty hunter Boba Fett on NPR's adaptation of The Empire Strikes Back.

 Rosenberg is also known for his appearance as the crazed "Mad Bomber" in the 1986 cult-classic Stewardess School and Paul Bartel's screwball comedy Not for Publication opposite Nancy Allen (1984).
+He played Ira Woodbine in the sitcom Cybill.

 In 1991, he appeared in the TV film The Boys.
 In 1995, he received an Emmy Award nomination for a guest-starring role in the hit drama ER.
-He starred in the Temptations miniseries in 1998, as long-time manager Shelly Berger.
+He starred in The Temptations miniseries in 1998 as long-time manager Shelly Berger.

 In 1999, he began a recurring role as the hospital legal counsel, Stuart Brickman, on Chicago Hope.
 Halfway through their final season, he was added to the opening titles as a series regular.
+He performed in the legal drama The Guardian as Alvin Masterson.

 He appeared on Broadway in What's Wrong With This Picture and Lost In Yonkers, and off-Broadway in Isn't It Romantic, A Prayer for My Daughter, and Kid Champion.
 He most recently starred at the Delaware Theatre Company production of Partners, written by Allan Katz.

-He was elected the 24th president of Screen Actors Guild (SAG) on September 23, 2005.
-Rosenberg succeeded Melissa Gilbert, who had served as president since 2001 and chose not to run for a third two-year term.
-Rosenberg received 39.99 percent (10,748 total votes) of the nationwide vote of the Guild's general membership, defeating Morgan Fairchild and Robert Conrad.
+He was elected the 24th president of the Screen Actors Guild (SAG) on September 23, 2005, succeeding Melissa Gilbert, who had served as president since 2001 and chose not to run for a third two-year term.
+He received 39.99 percent (10,748 total votes) of the nationwide vote of the Guild's general membership, defeating Morgan Fairchild and Robert Conrad.